BrookemWalters/BrookemWalters-Portfolio/Essays/Conclusion & Grade Reflections.md

 # Conclusion & Grade Reflections

 Throughout this portfolio, I’ve illustrated that I’m on the path to earn an A in this course.
- I can write code that meets the course objectives, I have foundational statistical computing skills, and I can present the the result in a organized and dynamic manner.
+ I can write code that meets the course objectives, I have foundational statistical computing skills, and I can present the results in a organized and dynamic manner.

 **Here are my artifacts and skills set evidence:**